Swiss stocks - Factors to watch on Jan 15

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-ZURICH Jan 15 Swiss stocks were expected to open higher on Thursday, buoyed by a significant rebound in oil and cooper prices that calmed investors' jitters.

-The Swiss blue-chip SMI was seen rising 0.7 percent to 9,262 points, according to premarket indications by bank Julius Baer.
+ZURICH Jan 15 The Swiss blue-chip SMI was seen opening 0.3 percent lower at 8,285 points on Friday, according to premarket indications by bank Julius Baer .

 For more, click on